US Navy Fifth fleet Commander : Qatar is key member of maritime partnership

 Vice Admiral Brad Cooper discussed the unique security challenges the region faces and said Qatar’s role in one of the largest maritime partnership’s in the world was critical.

 “This is a 34-nation maritime partnership.
 Qatar is the key partner of this partnership, operating every single day out on the seas, ensuring security and stability in Qatar.
-This particular coalition of 34 nations leads efforts to ensure maritime security in the region, the free flow of commerce, we lead counter-piracy efforts, and then a separate group leads security and instability in the Arabian Gulf itself.”
+This particular coalition of 34 nations leads efforts to ensure maritime security in the region, the free flow of commerce, we lead counter-piracy efforts, and then a separate group leads security and stability in the Arabian Gulf.”

 Role of the Fifth fleet